 - Section 1250 assets consists of real property used in a trade or business over 12 months subject to depreciation which is not, nor has ever been Section 1245 property

-Land represents an example of property which is § 1231 but neither § 1245 nor § 1250 because it cannot have depreciation taken against it.
+Is land 1250 property, or, stated differently, what type of property is land?
+Land represents an example of property which is §1231 but neither §1245 nor §1250 because it cannot have depreciation taken against it.

 For depreciation, if the taxpayer holds Section 1250 property for longer than a year, the additional depreciation is used for actual depreciation adjustments figured using the straight line method.
 Likewise, if the taxpayer holds Section 1250 property for 1 year or less, all depreciation expense falls under additional depreciation.